How to Use This Trinidad Carnival Cost Calculator

 $150 – $2,800 per person

 Traditional mas begins around $150.
-Mid-range bands such as Fantasy and Yuma range from $900–$1,600.
-Premium bands including Tribe, Bliss and Harts run between $1,400–$2,800 depending on section.
+Mid-range bands such as RC Mas and Yuma range from $600–$1,600.
+Premium bands including Tribe, Bliss and The Lost Tribe run between $1,100–$2,800 depending on section.
 Register early as popular sections sell out within hours.

 $30 – $400 per ticket

 Cooler fetes and smaller events start around $30–$60.
 All-inclusive events with unlimited food and premium bar service range from $100–$200.
-Marquee events such as Soca Brainwash, Machel Monday and Insomnia sell out months in advance and VIP access can reach $300–$400.
+Marquee events such as Soca Brainwash and Machel Monday sell out months in advance and VIP access can reach $300–$400.

 $0 – $130 per person band fee

 Going free costs nothing beyond old clothes and a 3am taxi.
-Joining an organised J’ouvert band such as Liquid Colours or Origins ranges from $60–$130 and includes paint, powder or mud alongside the music truck.
+Joining an organised J’ouvert band such as Jouvert jumbeez or Red Ants ranges from $60–$130 and includes paint, powder or mud alongside the music truck.
 Allow $30–$60 for transport at that hour.

 $80 – $500 total